Beginner's Guide to Peace - Going Off Road

 Siddhartha Gautama was raised in a Hindu culture that believed in reincarnation, the endless cycle of birth and rebirth, and karma, the belief that the situation every being is born into is based on their actions in previous lives.

-As the tradition goes, Siddhartha, having lived the sheltered youth of a prince, was shocked by the reality of aging, disease and death he discovered upon his escape from the palace grounds.
-Greatly disturbed and moved by the suffering he saw all around him, Siddhartha at first tried to find peace by following the traditional practices of his culture such of asceticism and yogic mediation.
+As the tradition goes, Siddhartha, having lived a sheltered life as a prince, was shocked by the reality of aging, disease and death he discovered upon his escape from the palace grounds.
+Greatly disturbed and moved by the suffering he saw all around him, Siddhartha at first tried to find peace by following traditional practices of his culture such of asceticism and yogic mediation.
 Ultimately dissatisfied with the extremes of hedonistic luxury and self-denial, Siddhartha finally experienced an Enlightenment that provided the answers he sought.
-Establishing a moral system that called for a Middle Way between extremes of behavior and an Eightfold Path of right speech, right livelihood and other appropriate behaviors, the Buddha, or Enlightened One, hoped that his plan would lead to Nirvana, the extinguishing of greed, hatred, and delusion and, on death, the end of the cycle of rebirth.
+Establishing a moral system that called for

-Whether Jesus was attempting to build on existing cultural traditions (“I have not come to do away with the law but to fulfill it”) or whether he was trying to create a radically new ethical code from scratch (“Do not put new wine in old bottles”) is a topic that is still hotly debated among various Christian sects to this day.
-Thus we find denominations such as the Society of Friends and the Mennonites steadfastly opposed to war while many fundamentalist Christian churches, drawing more from the Old Testament, adamantly support war, and the institution of the
+Whether Jesus was attempting to build on existing cultural traditions (“I have not come to do away with the law but to fulfill it”) or whether he was trying to create a radically new ethical code from scratch (“Do not put new wine in old bottles”) is a topic that is still hotly debated among Christians to this day.
+Thus we find denominations such as the Society of Friends and the Mennonites steadfastly

 Death by State